Hat block making

 |Area currently practised||Structured hats and felt hats were worn as early as the 16th century, which would have needed wooden forms to create the shapes that are depicted from that age.|

 |Origin in the UK|

 A hat block is used to shape and stiffen hat forms.
 Each block is created to form a style and size.
 Some hats require a block for the brim and a block for the crown, dependent on the style of hat being formed.
-Some brims are designed with large holes in the centre, enabling one to try on the hat.
-For one’s without, the viewer will have to use more imagination to picture what the hat would look like whilst worn.
 Crowns have measured holes in the bottom, these are for hat stands which makes the hat easier to be shaped when they are blocked and to enable newly formed hats to be pulled of the block with greater ease.

-The types of wood used to make the hat blocks often depends on the country of their origin, though it is more convenient to use soft woods.
-Aluminium is sometimes substituted for wood.
+The types of wood used to make the hat blocks often depends on the country of their origin.
+Aluminium is a more modern process.
 In the process of forming a hat block, measurements must be carefully taken, ensuring that all of the pieces align.
 Some blocks are divided into sections, commonly five.
 This allows the different pieces to be taken apart and assembled back together and allows the block to be removed without deforming the hat.

 Issues affecting the viability of the craft

 - Boon & Lane Ltd – based in Luton, Bedfordshire.
 The only manufacturers to make both wooden and metal hat blocks.

 - Guy Morse Brown – based in Chippenham, Wiltshire.

 - Hat Blocks Direct – based in West Midlands.